bloodiadotnet/Compose-Example-For-Docker/README.md

 docker compose down --rmi all
 ```

 This will remove all images that were used by any service in your `compose.yml` file.
-If you wwant to keep your images, you can continue using.
+If you want to keep your images, you can continue using.

 ```bash
 docker compose down